How to set up a family history research log. Learn how to organise family history

 |

-How to set up a family history research log
+How can a family history research log help you?

 When doing family history we find ourselves gathering a vast amount of fascinating information.
 It takes time and care to find it and we don’t want to waste time by searching for it over and again.